mrmop/IGX/readme.md

 Note that preloading ads is not possible using the Crazy Games SDK so calls to loadAsync() will return successfully.
 Finally, ensure that you read the Crazy Games guidelines at https://developer.crazygames.com/sdk#Guidelines

+<h2>Issues</h2>
+When switching from a sandbox to production environment, be aware that data from the sandbox session will still be stored in the browser, so when you try to log into the production environment old stale data from ths sandbox environment will be used.
+If this occurs you will see errors relating to 401 (Unauthorized) and possibly also No 'Access-Control-Allow-Origin' header is present on the requested resource.
+To fix this, clear the storage for your domain.
+For example, to do this in Chrome go to developer tools->Application->Clear storage then click the Clear Site Data button.